perlasivakrishna/SampleTest/README.md

 # Sample application in react-Native to fetch jobs
-- used aysnc Storage to save favorite alignItems
+- used aysnc Storage to save favorite items
 - used async and await to call details api multiple times.